rails/rails/guides/source/active_model_basics.md

 => "Default Name"
 ```

-If you call a method that is not defined, it will raise a `NoMethodError`
+If you call a method that is not defined, it will raise a `NoMethodError` error.
-error.

 #### Method: `alias_attribute`

-`ActiveModel::AttributeMethods` also provides aliasing of attribute methods.
+`ActiveModel::AttributeMethods` also provides aliasing of attribute methods
-This can be done by using the `alias_attribute` method.
+using the `alias_attribute` method to allow developers to refer to an attribute
+by a different name, thus providing readability and flexibility in our
+application models.

 ```ruby
 class Person